Justin-Watkins/Justin-Watkins.github.io/05-Segmentation.md

 <img src="images/ch5_distance_histogram.png" width="100%" />

 This distribution is also bimodal.
 Can we speculate as to why?
 Perhaps the sample has more season ticket holders as a percentage of the group.
 Perhaps there is another major city around two-hundred miles away?
 Patterns like this show up when you are looking at tickets sales.
-It is simply easier for people close-by to purchase tickets.
+It is simply easier for people close-by to purchase and utilize tickets.
 You could never imagine a ballpark or stadium being placed in a rural area.
 Distance is simply going to be a significant variable in models.
 Be careful of how you treat it.
 Are you measuring the distance for purchasers?
 Each individual ticket?
 Are you differentiating between fans and companies?